-And it is even worse in the (German) stage version, where Esmeralda actually ''dies'', which has yet to make it to Broadway.
-Not for long though; Alan Menken said he's been working on making an American version using the same book.
+Much darker than the standard Disney Animated Canon fare.
+The villain sings about lusting after a woman and burning her alive if he can not have her.
+It is even worse in the (German) stage version, where Esmeralda ''dies'', which has yet to make it to Broadway.
+Alan Menken said he's been working on making an American version using the same book.

 Decomposite Character: Disney decomposed Frollo.
 The book's conflicted Archdeacon Claude Frollo is split into the good Archdeacon and the evil Justice Minister Claude Frollo.
 This was apparently done to make sure that they didn't get any religious controversy, and to avert any Unfortunate Implications that might come about from Frollo's Adaptational Villainy.

-Deconstructed Trope: The movie takes Madonna-Whore Complex and smashes it to pieces.
-Frollo sees Esmeralda only as a total Whore who represents lust and danger (plus he hates Roma), so he decides that he shall have her or she'll be burned to death; on the other hand, Quasi sees her solely as the super kind and gentle Madonna who saved him, thus he totally idealises her.
+The movie takes Madonna-Whore Complex and shows how unrealistic it is to look at a woman from either standard.
+Frollo sees Esmeralda only as a Whore who represents lust and danger (plus he hates Roma), so he decides that he shall have her or she'll be burned to death; on the other hand, Quasi sees her solely as the super kind and gentle Madonna who saved him, thus he idealises her.
 Therefore both of their views are very inaccurate... and this is the reason why she was drawn to Phebus: because he saw Esmeralda's true personality and went beyond these strict definitions.

 Descent Into Darkness Song: Frollo's "Hellfire" song counts as a Dark Reprise of "Heaven's Light", but it also counts alone as this trope.
 A sacred chant leads into the song, With composure, Frollo sings to the Virgin Mary, "You know I am a righteous man..." and then the song gets darker as he sings of how desire for Esmeralda tempts him.
 The accompanying chants turn ominous, and Frollo pictures himself condemned.
 He concludes: "She'll be mine or she will burn!"